geohackweek/geohackweek.github.io/pages/hackweek.md

 sciences that require not only domain-specific knowledge, but also effective computational workflows to foster rapid exchange of ideas and make discovery, as has been shown by the success of the previous *Astro-* and *Neurohackweeks*.
-This is an excellent match with the nature of oceanographic research where data are large and complex and the community is diverse and collaborative.
+This is an excellent match with the nature of geospatial research where data are large and complex and the community is diverse and collaborative.